TianRui-Song717/TianRui-Song717.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper "MM-Agent: LLMs as Agents for Real-world Mathematical Modeling Problems" has been accepted to the NeurIPS 2025! 🥳🎉
+Our paper "MM-Agent: LLMs as Agents for Real-world Mathematical Modeling Problems" has been accepted to the ``NeurIPS 2025``! 🥳🎉